 - raise awareness of risks within the Group; develop and adopt the appropriate methodology for management of all major risks to which the Group is exposed or might be exposed to.
-This methodology concerns the identification, assessment, measurement, monitoring, mitigation and reporting of risks; - evaluate periodically the adequacy of the aforementioned methodology; - issue and annually review the policies per risk category, and oversee their implementation; - depict the insurance subsidiaries' risk profile and determine and monitor indicators for the early identification and management of risks; - periodically perform stress testing and scenario analysis assessments for the major risk exposures; - · perform the ORSA process at least once a year and whenever necessary; - calculation and validation of SCR and SCR coverage ratio; - assess of risks related to new services, products and processes; - · assess of risks of new investments related to the Solvency Capital Requirement; - establish (and annually revise) Business Continuity Policy and Business Continuity Plan (including its annual test); - establish, implement and monitor projects in the area of Information Security in order to be within the Group's risk appetite; - notify the Risk, Asset-Liability and Investment Management Committee of any potential deviations of risk exposures out of the approved limits, propose mitigation techniques depending on the nature of risk and monitor the implementation progress of the relevant action plans; - aggregate data and submit reports (on regular and ad hoc basis) so as to appropriately inform the BoD, the Risk, Asset-Liability and Investment Management and Management for the essential risk exposures and risk related issues; - perform Risk and Control Self-Assessment (RCSA) exercises, identifying and evaluating operational risk scenarios, Fraud Risk Assessment (FRA) exercises, risk assessment for outsourcing arrangements, risk assessment of cloud computing services, Operational Risk Assessments (ORA), Conduct Risk Assessment (CRA), Business Environment Assessment, monitoring of early warning indicators (KRIs) and management operational risk events (identification, causal analysis and recording of operating losses) in accordance with what is provided in the approved operational risk management framework (methodologies, policies and / or procedures);
+This methodology concerns the identification, assessment, measurement, monitoring, mitigation and reporting of risks; - evaluate periodically the adequacy of the aforementioned methodology; - issue and annually review the policies per risk category, and oversee their implementation; - depict the insurance subsidiaries' risk profile and determine and monitor indicators for the early identification and management of risks; - · periodically perform stress testing and scenario analysis assessments for the major risk exposures; - · perform the ORSA process at least once a year and whenever necessary; - calculation and validation of SCR and SCR coverage ratio; - assess of risks related to new services, products and/or processes; - · assess of risks of new investments related to the Solvency Capital Requirement; - establish (and annually revise) Business Continuity Policy and Business Continuity Plan (including its annual test); - establish, implement and monitor projects in the area of Information Security in order to be within the Group's risk appetite; - notify the Risk, Asset-Liability and Investment Management Committee of any potential deviations of risk exposures out of the approved limits, propose mitigation techniques depending on the nature of risk and monitor the implementation progress of the relevant action plans; - aggregate data and submit reports (on regular or/and ad hoc basis) so as to appropriately inform the BoD, the Risk, Asset-Liability and Investment Management Committee and management for the essential risk exposures and risk related issues; - perform Risk and Control Self-Assessment (RCSA) exercises, identifying and evaluating operational risk scenarios, Fraud Risk Assessment (FRA) exercises, Conduct Risk Assessment (CRA), Business Environment Assessment, monitoring of early warning indicators (KRIs) and management operational risk events (identification, causal analysis and recording of operating losses) in accordance with what is provided in the approved operational risk management framework (methodologies, policies and / or procedures); - establish (and annually revise) the Whistleblowing Policy;

-- · establish (and annually revise) the Whistleblowing Policy; - establish (and annually revise) the framework for outsourcing and perform a holistic risk management program for managing operational risks related to outsourced activities; - participate in Reinsurance Committee aiming to contribute in the development of reinsurance program which is appropriate for the management of the risks inherent in the portfolio.
+- establish (and annually revise) the framework for outsourcing and perform a holistic risk management program for managing operational risks related to outsourced activities which includes; assessment of the criticality of activities before outsourcing, risk assessment of cloud computing services, Operational Risk Assessments (ORA) etc. - participate in Reinsurance Committee aiming to contribute in the development of reinsurance program which is appropriate for the management of the risks inherent in the portfolio.